hapostgres/pg_auto_failover/docs/ref/reference.rst

 	 have the same system identifier, and so in pg_auto_failover all the nodes in a same group have that constraint too.

+	 When the system identifier matches the already registered system identifier of other nodes in the same group, then the node is set-up as a standby and Postgres is started with the primary conninfo pointed at the current primary.

 When `--hostname` is omitted, it is computed as above (see :ref:`pg_autoctl_create_monitor`), with the difference that step 1 uses the monitor IP and port rather than the public service 8.8.8.8:53.